 Journeys of the two dads

 Together, Chris and I have traveled through Europe, Mexico, the US and Canada.
-We’re not fancy, but when the opportunity presents itself, we definitely opt for a lush hotel with a nice pool over “old world charm”.
+And we’ve gone to Asia separately a few times.
+We’re not fancy, but when the opportunity presents itself, we definitely opt for a posh hotel with a nice pool over “old world charm”.
 We will deal with a scary room in a pinch.
 We will camp in odd places.
 We’re not afraid of taking our kids on adventures.

 When the two dads are at home